birbmaaan/appcues_demo_app/README.md

 # Directions for using this demo app

 In order to work with this app, you'll do most of your work from your computer's terminal.
 If you're unfamiliar with the terminal, [this article](https://itconnect.uw.edu/learn/workshops/online-tutorials/web-publishing/what-is-a-terminal/) gives a quick rundown.
-For basic terminal commands, check out [This Tech Republic article](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/). cd and ls are particularly useful.
+For basic terminal commands, check out [this Tech Republic article](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/).
+The commands **cd** and **ls** are particularly useful.

 ## Pre-set up